imagekit-developer/imagekit-java/README.md

 It Copies the Folder as per the
 [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-folder).
-The argument to the `copyFolder()` method accepts the sourceFolderPath, destinationPath and includeVersions for which the folder has to be copied.
+The argument to the `copyFolder()` method accepts the sourceFolderPath, destinationPath and includeFileVersions for which the folder has to be copied.

 ```java
 CopyFolderRequest copyFolderRequest = new CopyFolderRequest();